 Does the software run on Chromebooks?

-Does the software run on smartphones or tablets?
+Does the software run on smartphones or iPads?

 Unfortunately, not.
 The lack of a USB port on these devices mean that they can’t be used to program the Crumble.